-The Faculty of Engineering offers undergraduate Bachelor of Engineering (BEng) degrees in Bioengineering, Chemical, Civil, Computer, Electrical, Mechanical, Materials Co-op, and Mining Co-op.
-The Faculty also offers a Bachelor of Software Engineering and a Bachelor of Science (Architecture) degree.
+The Faculty of Engineering offers undergraduate Bachelor of Engineering (BEng) degrees in Bioengineering, Chemical, Civil, Computer, Electrical, Mechanical, Materials Co-op, Mining Co-op and Software Co-op.
+The Faculty also offers a Bachelor of Science (Architecture) degree.

 If you are entering university from Cegep (Quebec education system), please see the specified curriculums.
 If you are entering university from a high school or other non-Cegep institution, please see the non-Cegep curriculums.

 - Civil Engineering

 - Electrical Engineering

 - Software Engineering (Co-op)

 - Bioresource Engineering (Faculty of Agricultural and Environmental Sciences)